Frequently asked questions

 What are we likely to see?

-What’s the minimum number to run a trip?
+What is the minimum number to run a trip?

 When do you go out?

 We run trips each morning and afternoon from Monday to Saturday, and on Sunday afternoons.
-In each half day we conduct two dives at different dive sites, with a surface interval (usually back on dry land) of about an hour.
+In each half-day we conduct two dives at different dive sites, with a surface interval (usually back on dry land) of about an hour.

 What if it rains?